DEATILED ACTION

 the method comprising: receiving a downlink control information (DCI) for scheduling of a physical downlink shared channel (PDSCH), the DCI indicating at least one transmission configuration indicator (TCI) state (Paragraphs [0023]; [0034]; [0036]-[0037] Describes the reception of the DCI (DCI for scheduling the PDSCH) and indicates TCI states);

-and determining the PDSCH is associated with a plurality of PDSCH transmission occasions, in a case where the PDSCH is configured in multiple slots (Paragraph [0042] describes determining PDSCH transmission occasions.
+and receiving the PDSCH in a plurality of PDSCH transmission occasions, in a case where the PDSCH is configured in multiple slots (Paragraph [0042] describes determining PDSCH transmission occasions.
 Paragraph [0036] describes PDSCH transmitted “in four consecutive slots.”
 Paragraph [0113] describes scheduling scenarios involving multiple transmissions, and various embodiments describe PDSCH transmission over multiple TRPs in different slots),

-However, Gao doesn’t tech wherein the two TCI states corresponding to the lowest codepoint are determined based on activated TCI states in a slot, among the multiple slots, comprising the first PDSCH transmission occasion, and wherein a value range of a number of the plurality of PDSCH transmission occasions is {2,3,4,5,6,7,8 and 16}.
+However, Gao doesn’t teach wherein the two TCI states corresponding to the lowest codepoint are based on activated TCI states in a slot, comprising the first PDSCH transmission occasion, and wherein a value range of a number of the plurality of PDSCH transmission occasions is configured to be {2, 3, 4, 5, 6, 7, 8 and 16} and the value range excludes numbers other than {2, 3, 4, 5, 6, 7, 8 and 16).

-However, in analogous art Raghavan teaches the two TCI states corresponding to the lowest codepoint are determined based on activated TCI states in a slot, among the multiple slots, comprising the first PDSCH transmission occasion (Paragraphs [0024];[0026] describes how the two TCI states corresponding to the lowest codepoint are selected based on active configurations in the relevant slot),
+However, in analogous art Raghavan teaches wherein the two TCI states corresponding to the lowest codepoint are based on activated TCI states in a slot, comprising the first PDSCH transmission occasion (Paragraphs [0024];[0026] describes how the two TCI states corresponding to the lowest codepoint are selected based on active configurations in the relevant slot),

-However, in analogous art Cirik teaches and wherein a value range of a number of the plurality of PDSCH transmission occasions is {2,3,4,5,6,7,8 and 16} (Paragraphs [0218]; [0223]; [0225] describes the repetition quantity parameter can indicate various numbers of PDSCH transmission occasions including 2, 4, and 8 which falls within the claimed range.
-The Phrase “or any other quantity” suggest the teaching is not limited and would encompass the full range (2,3,4,5,6,7,8 and 16)).
+However, in analogous art Cirik teaches and wherein a value range of a number of the plurality of PDSCH transmission occasions is configured to be {2, 3, 4, 5, 6, 7, 8 and 16} and the value range excludes numbers other than {2, 3, 4, 5, 6, 7, 8 and 16) (Paragraphs [0218]; [0223]; [0225] describes the repetition quantity parameter can indicate various numbers of PDSCH transmission occasions including 2, 4, and 8 which falls within the claimed range.
+The Phrase “or any other quantity” suggest the teaching is not limited and would encompass the full range (2,3,4,5,6,7,8 and 16).
+Paragraphs describes [0201]; [0260]; [0327]) the system constraints that would motivate a person having ordinary skill in the art to exclude values 9-15 from the configured range while including 16.
+Activating multiple antenna panels may increase power consumption at the wireless device.”
+Explains that higher numbers of transmission occasions directly increase device complexity and power consumption.
+A PHOSITA would therefore be motivated to define a closed set that caps the maximum value at a computationally efficient power of two (16), which provide no additional implementation efficiency benefit over 8 or 16).

 Therefore, it would have been obvious to one of ordinary skill in the art before the effective filing date of the claimed invention, to modify Gao’s method of determining TCI states for PDSCH transmission occasions under timing constraints and the teaching of Raghavan’s slot specific TCI state determination approach to improve TCI state selection accuracy and reliability in multi-slot PDSCH configurations by incorporating the teaching of Cirik various numbers of PDSCH transmission occasions to improve reliability and robustness of reception of the TB (Cirik, Paragraph [0199]).